academe/omnipay-mpay24/README.md

 The `$response` will contain the normal Omnipay statuses and messages to define the result.

-Note: your `complete` endpoint will be given the transaction result when redirected from the gateway.
+**Note:** your `complete` endpoint will be given the transaction result when redirected from the gateway.
-This result is **not** signed, and so can be easily faked by an end user.
+This result is *not* signed, and so can be easily manipulated by an end user.
 For this reason, this driver fetches the result from the gateway (a "pull" notification) to ensure no untrusted user data becomes a part of the process.